sophiagracelydia/Power-BI/PowerBI Query Editor.md

 # PowerBI Query Editor

 Ribbons present in the query editor.
 We need to Transform the data, create data model and visualize the data.
 Open the sales csv file and open the transform data.
 This will open a query editor for us to do the data cleaning.
-1. File
-2. Home
-3. Transform
-4. Add Column
-5. View
-6. Tools
-7. help
+1.File 2.Home 3.Transform 4.Add Column 5.View 6.Tools 7.Help

-### 1) To remove the top/empty/blank rows in the data.
+### 1) To remove the top/empty/blank rows in the data.`
 #### Home-> Remove rows-> Remove Top Rows
 #### Home-> Remove rows-> Remove Blank Rows
 #### Home-> remove rows-> Remove duplicate